Follow this post for up-to-date information on government support offered through the COVID-19 pandemic.

 - Liquor licensing changes

-- Direct delivery: Restaurants can temporarily deliver liquor with the purchase of a meal.
+- Direct delivery: The temporary authorization for restaurants to deliver liquor with the purchase of a meal has been made permanent.

 - Production of sanitizer: Breweries, distilleries, and wineries can manufacture alcohol-based hand sanitizer to sell or donate.

 - BC Recovery Benefit: $1,000 for eligible families and single parents.
-Applications are now open.
+Applications are open until June 30, 2021.

 - Job-protected Leave: Eligible workers who are impacted by COVID-19 can take unpaid, job-protected leave.